kaapstorm/pregnant_justice/src/06_doula.rst

 fulfilling relationships, regardless of the sex organs they are born with."

-"Won't they, excuse the language, get the shit kicked out of them at school?"
+"Won't they get beaten up at school?"
 Herman remembered that kids can be savage and brutal.

 "My advice then," smirked Molly, "is not to send your child to the school you went to.
 The truth is, if you tell children what is normal,